dreibh/system-tools/README.md

 ### FreeBSD

-For ready-to-install FreeBSD packages of System-Tools, it is included in the ports collection, see Index of [FreeBSD ports tree index of net/td-system-tools/](https://cgit.freebsd.org/ports/tree/net/td-system-tools/)!
+For ready-to-install FreeBSD packages of System-Tools, it is included in the ports collection, see [FreeBSD ports tree index of net/td-system-tools/](https://cgit.freebsd.org/ports/tree/net/td-system-tools/)!

    pkg install td-system-tools